 There are many different diseases that cause dementia and, in most cases, there’s no known reason why they develop.

-Other common forms of dementia include
+Some of the most common forms of dementia are:

 For further information please go to our resource centre.